PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 The API's "interface" is composed of **Commands** that describe an action that can be performed by the system, **Queries** that define a data retrieval operation, and **Query Result Types** (also commonly described as Data Transfer Objects or DTOs), which specify the structure for the data returned by a given Query operation.
 Since these objects (in particular Commands and Queries) are hardwired throughout the project, they can be considered closed to modification.

 The _implementation_, on the other hand, is performed by Handler services which _subscribe_ to a given Command or Query.
-These services can be easily rewired through [symfony service decoration][sf-service-decoration], so any extension can redefine the behavior of any given use case by decorating the original handler or reimplementing its interface.
-Additionally, in some cases, multiple extensions can decorate the same service through a _decoration chain_, where each services "hooks" into the input or output of the previous decorator.
+These services can be easily rewired through [Symfony service decoration][sf-service-decoration], so any extension can redefine the behavior of any given use case by decorating the original handler or reimplementing its interface.
+Additionally, in some cases, multiple extensions can decorate the same service through a _decoration chain_, where each service "hooks" into the input or output of the previous decorator.

 The Core API is the better replacement for the obsolete [legacy class override system][class-override], which will progressively be phased out as legacy classes are removed from the root namespace.